 - All members meet the independence standards for audit committee membership under the NYSE listing standards and applicable SEC rules.

-- The Board of Directors has designated Mr. Dennis Letham, as an "audit committee financial expert," as defined in the SEC rules, and the remaining members of the Audit Committee satisfy the NYSE's financial literacy requirements.
+- The Board of Directors has designated Messrs.
+Dennis Letham and Thomas Freyman as "audit committee financial experts," as defined in the SEC rules, and the remaining members of the Audit Committee satisfy the NYSE's financial literacy requirements.

 - The Audit Committee operates under a written charter that governs its duties and responsibilities, including its sole authority to appoint, review, evaluate and replace the Company's independent auditors.